fmerg/pymerkle/docs/source/tree-object.rst

     tree = MerkleTree(hash_type='sha256', encoding='utf-8', raw_bytes=True, security=True)

-where the provided kwargs directly specify the homonymous attributes of the tree under construction.
-Configuration of a Merkle-tree amounts to configuring its core hash functionality (`.hash`_), which will is implicitly invoked upon any update of the tree.
+where the provided kwargs directly specify the homonymous attributes at construction.
+Configuration of a Merkle-tree amounts to configuring its core hash functionality (`.hash`_) via these attributes.

 .. note:: Manually changing the attribute values of the Merkle-tree does *not* affect the core hash functionality.
 That is, `.hash`_ is once and for